-All staff who are offered positions which involve working with children and adults at risk and will be required to undertake an enhanced DBS check and supply 2 references.
-All employment offers are subject to the outcome of the screening process and when applicable, this is set out in their offer of employment.
-Until such time as a satisfactory disclosure certificate and 2 references have been received, the member of staff will not commence employment.
+All staff who are offered positions which involve working with children and adults at risk will be required to undertake an enhanced DBS check and supply 2 references.
+All employment offers are subject to the outcome of the screening process when applicable, this is set out in their offer of employment.
+Until a satisfactory disclosure certificate and 2 references have been received, the prospective member of staff will not be able to commence employment.

-All staff will receive appropriate training and are required to follow safe working practices including adherence to professional boundaries - an essential part of all relationships with customers
+All staff will receive appropriate training and are, required to follow safe working practices including adherence to professional boundaries - an essential part of all relationships with customers

-All people connected with the Oldham Athletic including partner organisations, will be made aware that there is a Safeguarding Team who can be contacted directly.
-There is a flowchart within this policy that gives you guidance on how to deal with safeguarding matters and another one with specific contact details for safeguarding officers, LADO, MASH, EFL, FA & Police if needed
+All people connected with Oldham Athletic, including partner organisations, will be, made aware that there is a Safeguarding Team and given direct contact details.
+There is a flowchart within this policy that gives guidance on how to deal with safeguarding matters and another one with specific contact details for safeguarding officers, LADO, MASH, EFL, FA & Police.